dvreeze/tryjava/README.md

 + We extend traits (and classes) in Scala, but in Java we extend classes yet implement interfaces
 + In Java we have static members, that we cannot abstract about, whereas in Scala singleton objects can extend traits
 + In Java primitives and (heap) objects are clearly distinct, whereas in Scala this distinction is less prominent
++ In Java selection from arrays and selection from collections differ in syntax, whereas in Scala they have the same syntax
 + In Java methods and operators are distinct concepts, but in Scala "operators" are just methods with different names
++ In Java fields and methods are distinct concepts, yet Scala treats "val" as a special case of "def" ("ignoring/hiding" fields)

 ### Ideas about programming in general

 In general, some things I find important in programming:

 + Ability to *reason locally about code*
 + A clear "mental model" of the *runtime behaviour/assumptions* of a framework/library (e.g. ZIO 2, Futures, servlets, etc.)
 + Disciplined use of packages/namespaces, with (almost) only *unidirectional dependencies*
 + On DRY versus unwanted dependencies: undesirable (often ad-hoc) dependencies hurt more than some code repetition
 + Reducing mental load, striving for *simplicity*, and Li Haoyi's *Principle of Least Power*

 As an example of different runtime behaviour and hidden assumptions is ThreadLocal in one-thread-per-request servlets used in combination with Futures that take an underlying ExecutionContext ("breaking" the ThreadLocals).

+An attractive style of programming is the FP style of "monadic" chains of higher-order function calls, such as Scala collection transformations or even Java's Stream API.
+In this programming style we hardly find loops, if-else statements, and side-effects.
+The result is easier to reason about, and more concise and to the point.

 In summary, what I find important in programming is mostly related to *discipline*, to limiting myself to practices that work well at a larger scale.